Document history of GD-385, Pre-licensing Review of a Vendor's Reactor Design

 As vendors make use of this document, they may make requests for more guidance or clarification.
 These requests will be considered at the next revision of this document.

-For questions or information directly related to GD-385, please contact:
+For questions and information related to GD-385, Pre-licensing Review of a Vendor's Reactor Design, please contact:

 Directorate of Regulatory Improvement and Major Projects Management